AbhishekRajvanshi07/ExpenseSharingBackend/README.md

 # Expense Sharing Backend

-A backend REST API for an expense-sharing application (similar to Splitwise) that allows users to create groups, add shared expenses, split costs, and track balances between group members.
+A backend REST API for an expense-sharing application that allows users to create groups, add shared expenses, split costs, and track balances between group members.

 ---